samplchallenges/SAMPL7/physical_property/pKa/pKa_challenge_instructions.md

 All possible tautomers of each ionization (charge) state are defined as distinct protonation microstates.

-If you are following the work of [Gunner et al.](https://link.springer.com/content/pdf/10.1007/s10822-020-00280-7.pdf) to understand this format, please note that the study contains some sign errors for DeltaG values, and indexing could perhaps use some clarification.
-In the notation of that paper, DeltaG<sub>ij</sub> is the free energy for the transition where state j is the reference state, e.g. the free energy for the reaction where j is a reactant and i is a product.
+If you are following the work of [Gunner et al.](https://link.springer.com/content/pdf/10.1007/s10822-020-00280-7.pdf) to understand this format, please note that the study contains some sign errors for ΔG values, and indexing could perhaps use some clarification.
+In the notation of that paper, ΔG<sub>ij</sub> is the free energy for the transition where state j is the reference state, e.g. the free energy for the reaction where j is a reactant and i is a product.
 Here we are asking for that same reaction free energy, where state j is `SMXX_micro000` and the other states you consider are compared relative to this state.

 On Sept.
 30, 2020, we updated this repo to add some additional potential microstates identified by Bogdan Iorga.
 You are at liberty to include or neglect these microstates in your submission.
 However, please note that any microstates neglected in your submissions will be assumed to have *negligible population* relative to those included -- i.e. we will assume that the free energy for transition to those microstates is large and unfavorable.